 - Let them know they are loved and worth the recovery

-Are you looking for a drug and alcohol rehab centre in Caithness?
+Are you looking for a drug and alcohol rehab hospital in Caithness?
 If you or someone you know is struggling with an addiction to drugs or alcohol, get in touch with us today to find out more about how Nova Recovery can help you make a full recovery from your addiction.

-When you contact us, our team of friendly, helpful staff will be happy to answer all of the questions you may have about attending a rehab centre.
+When you contact us, our team of friendly, helpful staff will be happy to answer all of the questions you may have about attending a rehab hospital.
 We will also be able to guide you through the admissions process so that you can feel as comfortable as possible about attending rehab.